-This patient information and photographs on Schamberg's Purpura (Purpuric Dermatosis) is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photographs on Orlando SCHAMBERG'S PURPURA Treatments (Purpuric Dermatosis) is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Schamberg's purpura is a peculiar eruption of the skin it is sometimes called a